lloydmeta/enumeratum/README.md

 ...
 def item = column[LibraryItem]("LIBRARY_ITEM") // Maps to a numeric column
 ```
-If you want to represent your enum in the database with numeric IDs, just provide a different mapping.
-This example uses the enum of type `LibraryItem` defined in the introduction:

 Note that because your enum values are singleton objects, you may get errors when you try to use them in Slick queries like
 the following: